 Patient Friendly Resources

-CDG CARE Grant Opportunities Now Available!
+CDG CARE Grant Opportunities!

 In full collaboration with CDG families and professionals around the world, the Portuguese Association for CDG has many resources in different languages now available!
 We sincerely thank and acknowledge all of the volunteers who helped create these materials and are grateful to offer them as important resources to our global CDG Community.